aditiR2508/Basic-Charts-and-Visual-Encoding/README.md

 # Aim:
 ## To study and implement basic charts and understand visual encoding techniques using Matplotlib and Seaborn libraries in Python.
 # Objectives:
-## •	To learn different types of basic data visualization charts.
+### •	To learn different types of basic data visualization charts.
-## •	To understand visual encoding concepts such as color, size, shape, and position.
+### •	To understand visual encoding concepts such as color, size, shape, and position.
-## •	To compare visualizations created using Matplotlib and Seaborn.
+### •	To compare visualizations created using Matplotlib and Seaborn.
-## •	To analyze trends, comparisons, distributions, and relationships using charts.
+### •	To analyze trends, comparisons, distributions, and relationships using charts.
 # Software Required:
-## •	Python
+### •	Python
-## •	Jupyter Notebook/Google Colab
+### •	Jupyter Notebook/Google Colab
-## •	Libraries--->Pandas, Matplotlib, Seaborn, NumPy
+### •	Libraries Used--->Pandas, Matplotlib, Seaborn, NumPy
 # Theory:
-## Data visualization is the graphical representation of data to make analysis simple and effective.
+### Data visualization is the graphical representation of data to make analysis simple and effective.
 Charts help users understand patterns, comparisons, trends, and relationships quickly.
 ## (a) Visual Encoding:
 ### Visual encoding means representing data through visual elements such as:
 ### •	Position---> X-axis and Y-axis placement